OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 **Benefits:**
 - One of the easiest to set up.
-- Cost-effcient
+- Cost-efficient

 **Disadvantages:**
-- Becauase all data travels on the same cable, it is quickly prone to bottlenecking (causing the network to slow down)
+- Because all data travels on the same cable, it is quickly prone to bottlenecking (causing the network to slow down).
 - Bottlenecking makes it difficult to troubleshoot where the issue is coming from.
 - Prone to redundancy (reliability).